stevenpawley/Pyspatialml/docs/mlworkflow.rst

     df_lines = stack.extract_vector(training_lines)

-For any vector features, a GeoDataFrame is returned containing the extracted pixel values, an "id" column that provides the GeoDataFrame index of each vector feature, and the pixel coordinates as `shapely.geometry.Point` objects.
+For any vector features, a GeoDataFrame is returned containing the extracted pixel values.
+A pandas.MultiIndex is used to relate the pixels back to the original geometries, with the `pixel_idx` index referring to the index of each pixel, and the `geometry_idx` referring to the index of the original geometry in the supplied GeoDataFrame.
+The pixel values themselves are represented as `shapely.geometry.Point` objects.
 These will need to be joined back with the columns of the vector features to get the labelled classes.
 Here we will join the extracted pixels using the "id" column and the GeoDataFrame index of the vector features: